Optimality Conditions for Interval-Valued Optimization Problems on Riemannian Manifolds Under a Total Order Relation: Preliminaries

-In view of the incompleteness of order relation (\ref{eq2,p2}), Bhunia and Samanta \cite{bhunia} proposed the following order relations: \begin{itemize} \item [i)] { Minimization IVOP problem}\\ For any two intervals $T_1,T_2 \in \mathbb{I}$ with $T_1=\langle t_1^c,t_1^w\rangle$ and $T_2=\langle t_2^c,t_2^w\rangle$, we say $T_1$ is superior (or more preferable) to $T_2$ in a minimization problem if and only if center of $T_1$ is strictly less than center of $T_2$ and half-width (radius), which measures uncertainty (or inexactness), of $T_1$ is less than or equal to $T_2$ i.e.,
+In view of the above discussion, Bhunia and Samanta \cite{bhunia} proposed the following order relations: \begin{itemize} \item [i)] { Minimization IVOP problem}\\ For any two intervals $T_1,T_2 \in \mathbb{I}$ with $T_1=\langle t_1^c,t_1^w\rangle$ and $T_2=\langle t_2^c,t_2^w\rangle$, we say $T_1$ is superior (or more preferable) to $T_2$ in a minimization problem if and only if center of $T_1$ is strictly less than center of $T_2$ and half-width (radius), which measures uncertainty (or inexactness), of $T_1$ is less than or equal to $T_2$ i.e.,

 \item [ii)] { Maximization IVOP problem}\\ Similar to minimization IVOP problem, the order relations in case of maximization IVOP are given by